ibm-cloud-docs/vpc/vsi_is_profiles.md

 The amount of overall bandwidth provided to volume bandwidth can be adjusted within the overall instance limits.
 A default amount of volume bandwidth is set on each instance profile.

-For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).
+For more information, see [Bandwidth allocation for instance profiles](/docs/vpc?topic=vpc-bandwidth-allocation-profiles) and [Adjusting bandwidth allocation using the UI](/docs/vpc?topic=vpc-managing-virtual-server-instances&interface=ui#adjusting-bandwidth-allocation-ui).

 ## Bandwidth allocation using the API
 {: #bandwidth-allocation-api}